KhaosResearch/MORPHY/README.md

   % cd bin
   % ./MORPHY param= parametersfile

-The parameterfile is the filename wich has all the parameters requeried to execute the program.
-For example, to execute the program using one of our test problem 500 sequences dataset, type the following command:
+The parameterfile is the filename wich has all the requeried parameters to execute the program.
+For example, to execute the program using one of our test problem ZILLA_500 sequences dataset, type the following command:

   %./MORPHY param=parameters/params500.txt

-The parameters to solve the state-of-the-art problems are defined in some files saved into the paramaters folder, and also are included the datasets (nucleotide sequences), partition model file and the initial user trees perfomanced by a bootstrap techniques using PhyML and DNAPars software.
+The parameters to solve the DNA state-of-the-art and AA Test problems are defined in some files saved into the paramaters folder, and also are included the datasets (Amino-Acids and Nucleotide sequences), partition model file and the initial user trees perfomanced by a bootstrap techniques using PhyML, IQTREE, RAxML and DNAPars softwares.

+Simple Example

-If you need run a simple example of the algorithm, only define the filename of the dataset of Amino-Acids sequences in Phylip format and the partition file, using the parameter sequencefile and partitionmodelfile
+If you need run a simple example of the algorithm, only define the filename of the dataset of Amino-Acids sequences in Phylip format with the partition file, using the parameters "sequencefile" and "partitionmodelfile"

   %./MORPHY sequencefile=sequences.phy partitionmodelfile=sequences.model

-All the parameters will be estimated, optimized and defined with the best default values obtanied in our experiments.
+The rest of phylogenetic parameters will be estimated and the parameters of the algorithm will defined with the best default values obtanied in our experiments.

 =======================================================================================